 Wells Fargo vs. Capital One

-Capital One has a limited number of physical branch offices, but its strongest deposit account comes in the form of Capital One 360 Checking, an interest-bearing checking account serviced through the bank's online portal.
-This account earns 0.20% APY on any balance and 0.75% APY on balances above $50,000.
+Capital One has a limited number of physical branch offices, but its strongest deposit account comes in the form of Capital One 360 Checking, an interest-bearing checking account serviced through the bank's online portal, earning 0.1% APY on any balance.
+Capital One also has a 360 Performance Savings Account that boasts a 0.4% APY.
 These rates are far higher than what you can earn with any Wells Fargo product, at any balance.
 If you're willing to give up banking in person, Capital One's bank accounts may present better value than Wells Fargo.

 Like Wells Fargo, Capital One places a good deal of focus on small business accounts.
 The Capital One Spark Business Basic Checking and Spark Unlimited Checking Accounts come with unlimited free transactions, meaning businesses won't have to deal with a per-item fee every time their customers make a payment into the account.
 Most banks, including Wells Fargo, limit a business's free transactions to about 500 per month or fewer.